Troubleshooting

 No matching project is found because:

-If these solutions don't help, follow these instructions to manually configure the project binding.
+If these solutions don’t help, follow the instructions about Project binding to manually configure your project binding.

 No matching issue found